What Language is Spoken in Denmark? Danish, of course!

 The Language They Speak

 Nearly everyone speaks English.
 You’ll also see German or French on road signs, and you may hear people speaking Norwegian or Swedish (both are related to Danish).
 Many people speak other languages as well.
-More than 100 languages are spoken by immigrants from all over the world—Denmark has welcomed many immigrants from Africa and Asia over its history.
+Immigrants from all over the world speak more than 100 languages in Denmark.
+Throughout its history, Denmark has welcomed many immigrants from Africa and Asia.

 Immigrants who were already living in Europe often brought along their native tongues too.
 If you go to a shop or restaurant in one of Copenhagen’s immigrant neighborhoods, there’s a good chance you’ll find menus written in several languages alongside Danish.